stegano/react-render-state-hook/README.md

         const greeting = await generateGreetingMessage();
         return greeting;
       },
       'greeting' // 'greeting' is the executorId.
-This value serves as an identifier in `dataHandlerExecutorInterceptors` to distinguish tasks.
+This value serves as an identifier in `dataHandlerExecutorInterceptorList` to distinguish tasks.
     );
   }, [handleData]);